Vaibhava68941/Devops-shell-scripts/README.md

 # Devops-shell-scripts
-Learning Shell-scripts for Devops use cases categorized by days from day01 to day05
+Learned Shell-scripts for Devops use cases with #TrainWithShubham and other sources.